thruthesky/backend/README.md

-# Meta_Injector
+# Meta_Proxy

-Meta Injecotr is a handy method to manage mata data of an entity.
-When `meta()` method is called, it creates an object of Meta_Injector with the model and model\_idx of the entity and returns the object.
+Meta Prxoy is a handy method to manage mata data of an entity.
+When `meta()` method of an entity is called, it creates an object of Meta_Injector with the model and model\_idx of the entity and returns the object.

 ````